Are you ready to start mixing your own glazes?

 - Red Iron Oxide – 500g – $6

-For $100 you are off to a great start
+For $100 you’re off to a great start

 With these materials, you can make buckets and buckets of glazes of different colours and textures.
 Feel free to add any other ingredients you find in your favourite recipes.

 Prices will vary depending on your location.
-I’m located in Canada so costs are in Canadian dollars and based on my local supplier’s prices.
+I’m located in Canada so costs are in Canadian dollars and based on my local supplier’s prices in 2016.
 Your prices will likely be even cheaper, depending on your location.

 Other useful items: